Things have changed in digital marketing since the last recession.

 The key to personalization at scale lies in knowing the affinities, intents, and content consumption trends of individuals (be they prospects, current customers, or churned customers).
 During the last recession, obtaining this information in an expedient, cost-effective way wasn’t possible.

 But today it is, and it’s having a huge impact on brands effectiveness with marketing.
 Why?
-Because personalization is the cornerstone of modern marketing success.
+Because personalization is the cornerstone of modern marketing success (and is used in the best digital marketing campaign examples).

 - 78% of consumers will engage with a brand’s offer if that offer is personalized based on a previous brand engagement.